Approximate Bayesian Computation sequential Monte Carlo via random forests: Introduction

 In this paper, we propose a new inference method, Approximate Bayesian Computation sequential Monte Carlo with random forests (ABC-SMC-(D)RF).
 It inherits the non-parametric nature of RF methods, but is embedded in the framework of Sequential Monte Carlo \citep{toni_approximate_2008}.
 The posterior distribution evolves with successive iterations to focus on the most likely regions in the parameter space, resulting in more relevant model simulations and lower uncertainty in the final distributions.

-We review some traditional ABC methods in Appendix \ref{sec:abc}, and use them in comparisons with ABC-SMC-(D)RF described in the following sections.
-Recent ABC implementations using random forests are reviewed in Section \ref{sec:rf}, with illustrative examples.
+We use some traditional ABC methods in comparisons with ABC-SMC-(D)RF described in the following sections.
+Recent ABC implementations using random forests are reviewed in Section \ref{sec:rf}, with illustrative examples in Section \ref{sec:abcdrf}.
 In Section \ref{sec:abcsmcrf}, we describe ABC-SMC-(D)RF's methodology.
-We then demonstrate its performance, compared both to traditional ABC algorithms and previous RF-based methods, in a wide range of deterministic and stochastic models (Section \ref{sec:results}).
+We then demonstrate its performance, compared both to traditional ABC algorithms and previous RF-based methods, in a variety of deterministic and stochastic models (Section \ref{sec:results}).
 We conclude with a discussion.